evelinag/blog/source/blog/2015/12-15-star-wars-social-network.md

 To construct the social networks, I wanted to extract all the occasions when two characters talk to each other.
 This happens if two characters speak within the same scene (I decided to ignore situations when people talk with each other over a transmitter, and therefore across scenes).
-Extracting characters that are part of the same dialogue was now similified because I could just look at the list of characters I put together in the previous step.
+Extracting characters that are part of the same dialogue was now simplified because I could just look at the list of characters I put together in the previous step.

 	let characters =